Money: Gold standard to labour standard

 • 1931 September 19, Britain “temporarily” abandons the gold standard (Gold Standard (Amendment) Act 1931), but has never gone back

-• 1944, July 22, USA, Britain and other allied nations, sign up to the Bretton Woods international monetary agreement
+• 1944, July 22, USA, Britain and other allied nations, sign up for the Bretton Woods international monetary agreement

 • 1968 The Bank of England prints their first ‘Giant’ banknote with a face value of £1 million

-• 1971, August 15, the United States terminates convertibility of the US dollar to gold, effectively ending the Bretton Woods system and rendering the dollar a fiat currency
+• 1971, August 15, President Richard Nixon and the United States terminate the convertibility of the US dollar to gold, effectively ending the Bretton Woods system and rendering the dollar a fiat currency

 • 1976, January 7–8 the Jamaica Accords ratified the end of the Bretton Woods monetary system